codingonapotato/event-planner/README.md

 ### Brief Overview
-To setup, make sure to run `npm install` in both the `frontend` and `backend` directories.
+To run the project locally, make sure to run `npm install` in both the `frontend` and `backend` directories.
+Please also ensure that you have Docker installed.

 Run `docker compose up --build` from the root directory.
-This should launch containers for PostgreSQL and the backend.
+This should launch containers for PostgreSQL, the backend, the frontend, and pgAdmin.
 To shut down, run `docker compose down`.

 The frontend is viewable from `localhost:5173`